-Helping those experiencing emotional stress in bereavement
+Helping those experiencing emotional stress

 Leeds Community Foundation is delighted to support Ben Slack through a ‘Solutions for an Ageing Society Do It Award’.
 The Fund invests in individuals, helping them to pursue their social ventures.
 Ben set up The Swan Song Project, which helps people and their loved ones facing end of life and bereavement.
 At a distressing time, The Swan Song Project has helped people by providing the opportunity to write and record an original song.
 Ben Slack tells us more…